leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 ***

+This is a good time to take your network and clip it to the appropriate extent if you are not running a census on the whole HUC 8 watershed.

 Whether you retrieved your perennial layer by using RCAT and TNM or RAVE and QGIS you will have to pull the shapefile into a folder and compress the folder for upload to ArcGIS Online.
+If you have other files you need then also upload them at this time.
+Additional files could include a boundary for the extent of your censusing, an imagery layer, or other layers you may need for your specific project.

 To upload your file to ArcGIS online go to the content tab of ArcGIS online and then click **"Add Item"** then **"From your computer"** then **"Choose File"** and select your new zipped perennial network file.